awebmekhilef/UnityCraft/README.md

-# Minecraft Clone
+# UnityCraft
-Minecraft clone created in Unity to learn about procedural generation and mesh manipulation.
+A Minecraft clone created in Unity to learn about procedural generation and mesh manipulation.

 ## Features